Linux

 system, you had to write it in machine language—the

-the computer's processor.
+raw code of the computer's processor.
 Even if you were developing a game, you had

 to know how to make characters appear on